Putin's next challenge for Russia: win back investors

 "In the aftermath of the election, I think people want confirmation that the new government will push ahead with liberal reforms, that will be the overriding demand from investors," said Peter Westin, chief economist at Moscow brokerage Aton.

-While Russia wants to improve the investment climate, BP (BP.L), one of the biggest foreign investors, has announced it will sell its $30-billion stake in its profitable but conflict-ridden Russian oil venture TNK-BP TNBP.MM.
+While Russia wants to improve the investment climate, BP , one of the biggest foreign investors, has announced it will sell its $30-billion stake in its profitable but conflict-ridden Russian oil venture TNK-BP.

 STOCKS, ROUBLE